 Guide

-Most moles are harmless, and the ones you have had since childhood almost never cause trouble.
-But roughly one in every hundred adults will develop melanoma at some point in their life, and the earlier it is caught the better the odds of a full recovery.
-The ABCDE method is a simple five-point check developed by dermatologists to help you notice the warning signs early, and it is the same framework Dermo uses on the photos you send it.
+Most moles are harmless, and the ones you've had since childhood almost never cause trouble.
+Even so, roughly one in every hundred adults will develop melanoma at some point in their life, and the earlier it is caught, the better the odds of a full recovery.
+The ABCDE method is a simple five-step check developed by dermatologists to help you notice the warning signs early.
+It is also the same framework Dermo is built on when it looks at the photos you take.

 A is for asymmetry

 Most normal moles are roughly symmetrical.
 If you drew a line down the middle of a typical mole, the two halves would look fairly similar.
-A suspicious mole often looks lopsided, as though the two halves do not quite match.
-When you check a spot, try to imagine splitting it down the middle and ask yourself whether one side looks different from the other.
+A suspicious mole often looks lopsided, as though the two halves don't quite match.
+When you check a spot, try to imagine splitting it down the middle and ask yourself whether one side looks clearly different from the other.

 B is for border

 A healthy mole has a smooth, even edge.
-Melanoma tends to have borders that are ragged, notched, or blurred, almost as if the colour is leaking outward into the surrounding skin.
-If the outline looks jagged or fuzzy under good lighting, that is worth paying attention to.
+Melanomas tend to have borders that are ragged, notched, or blurred, almost as if the colour is leaking outward into the surrounding skin.
+If the outline looks jagged or fuzzy when you look at it in good light, that's worth paying attention to.

 C is for colour

 Ordinary moles are usually a single uniform shade of brown.
-A concerning spot might have multiple colours mixed together, for example light brown and dark brown and black all in one mole.
+A concerning spot might have several colours mixed together, such as light brown, dark brown, and black all in one mole.
 Red, white, or blue patches inside a mole are particularly unusual and should be checked by a dermatologist.

 D is for diameter

-Most benign moles are smaller than six millimetres across, which is about the size of a pencil eraser.
-That does not mean every larger mole is dangerous, and plenty of perfectly harmless moles grow slightly bigger than that.
-But six millimetres is a useful reference point, especially if a mole has been growing larger over time.
+Most benign moles are smaller than six millimetres across, roughly the size of a pencil eraser.
+That doesn't mean every larger mole is dangerous, and plenty of perfectly harmless moles grow slightly bigger than that.
+Even so, six millimetres is a useful reference point, especially if a mole has been growing larger over time.

 E is for evolution

-This is the most important criterion of all.
+This is the most important point of all.
 Any mole that changes noticeably over weeks or months, whether in size, shape, colour, or texture, deserves a closer look.
-A mole that starts itching, bleeding, or becoming painful is also a change worth taking seriously, even if its appearance has not obviously shifted.
+A mole that starts itching, bleeding, or becoming painful is also a change worth taking seriously, even if its appearance hasn't shifted obviously.

 When to see a doctor

-If you notice two or more of the ABCDE signs in the same mole, or if a spot is genuinely changing and you do not have an explanation for it, book an appointment with a dermatologist.
-In Norway you can contact your fastlege (your regular GP) first, who will refer you on if they think it is needed.
-You do not need to wait for something to look obviously wrong.
-If you are uncertain, it is always better to have a professional take a look.
+If you notice two or more of the ABCDE signs in the same mole, or if a spot is genuinely changing and you don't have an explanation for it, you should book an appointment with a dermatologist.
+In Norway, you can contact your GP (fastlege) first, who will refer you on if it's needed.
+You don't need to wait until something looks obviously wrong, and if you're in any doubt, it's always better to have a professional look at it.

 How Dermo uses ABCDE

-ABCDE is one of several clinical frameworks Dermo's AI has been trained to think through when it examines a pigmented lesion.
-Rather than running it as a separate checklist with a single score, the app weaves these criteria into a broader reasoning process where three AI specialists independently evaluate morphology, colour, borders, symmetry, and evolution — and then compare notes to reach a consensus.
-The result is a plain-language assessment grounded in the same principles a dermatologist would use, meant as a starting point for a conversation with a doctor, not a replacement for one.
+ABCDE is one of several clinical frameworks Dermo is built on when a pigmented spot is being assessed.
+Rather than running it as a standalone checklist with a single score, the app brings these criteria into a wider assessment, where three independent AI models look at morphology, colour, borders, symmetry, and evolution, and then compare notes to reach a shared conclusion.
+The result is an assessment in plain language, grounded in the same principles a dermatologist would use, and meant as a starting point for a conversation with your doctor, not a replacement for it.

 The limits of self-checking

-ABCDE is a fantastic first filter, but it is not perfect.
-Some melanomas are small, symmetrical, or uniformly coloured, especially in their early stages, and they can pass an informal check without raising any flags.
-The same goes for amelanotic melanoma, which lacks the dark pigment most people associate with dangerous moles.
-If you feel something is off even when the spot looks fine, trust that instinct and get it checked.
+ABCDE is a good first filter, but it isn't perfect.
+Some melanomas are small, symmetrical, or uniformly coloured, particularly in their early stages, and they can pass an informal check without raising any flags.
+The same is true for amelanotic melanoma, which lacks the dark pigment most people associate with dangerous moles.
+If something feels off even when the spot looks fine, trust that feeling and get it checked.